-1.7 Chapter 2 of this SS clarifies the PRA's expectations where internal credit assessments are used as part of determining the FS, including some expectations that are specific to restructured assets (including ERMs).
-Chapter 3 then sets out some principles to be applied when assessing the risks from guarantees embedded within ERMs, for the purposes of verifying the appropriateness of the FS for restructured ERM notes.
+when assessing the risks from guarantees embedded within ERMs, for the purposes of verifying the appropriateness of the FS (including any FS additions); these apply to both restructured ERM notes and un-restructured ERMs that may be included in the MA portfolio under the limited proportion of assets with highly predictable cash flows.
 Chapter 4 sets out the PRA's expectations regarding the risk identification exercise and the risk calibration and validation of internal models for illiquid assets.

-2 Use of internal credit assessments for assigning fundamental spreads
+2: Use of internal credit assessments for assigning fundamental spreads